all articles

 Project managers are actively involved in identifying the specific resource needs for their projects.
 They have the authority to allocate and book resources based on their understanding of the project’s requirements and their knowledge of available resources within the organization.
 This level of involvement allows project managers to have greater control over resource allocation and ensures that resources are aligned with the project’s objectives.

 On the other hand, resource managers in the hybrid mode still play a supportive role.
 They provide valuable insights and guidance to project managers regarding resource availability, skills, and utilization.
-The collaborative approach between project managers and resource managers fosters effective resource allocation and ensures that the right resources are assigned to the right projects.
+The collaborative approach between project managers and resource managers fosters effective professional services resource management and ensures that the right resources are allocated to the right projects.

 This scenario is commonly observed in organizations where the size or structure may not warrant separate, dedicated project and resource managers.
 Instead, a single individual with the necessary expertise takes on both responsibilities.
 This mode empowers project managers to make informed resource decisions while benefiting from the input and expertise of resource management functions.